shobrook/saplings/README.md

 If a _solution node_ is hit, the agent cannot further expand that node and must explore other branches of the tree (or return that solution if the score threshold is exceeded).

 To get the final solution node, we get all the _solution nodes_ from the tree first, then return the one with the highest score.
 If no solution nodes exist, we simply return the node with the highest score.

+---

+A trajectory is considered _solved_ if the self-evaluation score is above a given threshold.